SeanHladkyj/Boston-marathon-project/README.md

-# SportDataChallenge2020
+# BostonMarathonProject
-Repository for team work related to the Sport Data Challenge 2020 project
+Repository for team work related to the Boston Marathon project